 Speaking before United Nations General Assembly

 On March 1, 2014, the UN General Assembly held a high-level discussion on the theme, "The Contributions of Women, the Young and Civil Society to the Post-2015 Development Agenda".
-On behalf of the International Indian Treaty Council, Roberto Múkaro Borrero addressed the theme making him one of the first Indigenous Peoples representatives to address the body during a high-level session.
+On behalf of the International Indian Treaty Council, Roberto Múkaro Borrero addressed the theme making him one of a handful of Indigenous Peoples representatives at that time to address this august body as a featured speaker during a high-level session at United Nations Headquarters.

 Spirits of the Jaguar: Film Consultation

 Roberto Múkaro Borrero, along with Elba Anakaona Lugo, was a consultant for the PBS/BBC documentary entitled Spirits of the Jaguar: Hunters of the Caribbean Sea.
 They and other Taíno from Borikén also appeared in the film.
 As a result of their inclusion as consultants, this was the first mainstream documentary that did not refer to the indigenous Taíno people as extinct.

 In 1997, El Museo del Barrio in New York launched a groundbreaking exhibition on Taíno culture entitled "Taino: Pre-Columbian Art and Culture from the Caribbean."
 Roberto Múkaro Borrero was retained by the museum to contribute materials for the portion of the exhibition that highlighted contemporary Taíno people and culture.
 This was the first time contemporary Taíno people were included in a major museum exhibition.
 Borrero's contribution was a collaboration with photographer Holger Thoss, which featured photos of Taíno descendants from throughout the island of Borikén (Puerto Rico).